 White Blood Cells

-White blood cells also called leukocytes, are colourless, that lack haemoglobin.
-Every day we encounter millions of microorganisms that may cause infections but these WBCs in our blood involved in protecting our body against infections and have a role in inflammation and allergic reactions.
+White blood cells also called leukocytes, are colorless, that lack hemoglobin.
+Every day we encounter millions of microorganisms that may cause infections but these WBCs in our blood are involved in protecting our body against infections and have a role in inflammation and allergic reactions.

 There are five different types of WBCs i.e., Neutrophils, Eosinophils, Basophils, Lymphocytes, and Monocytes and each has a different function.

 Platelets, also called thrombocytes, are tiny cell fragments that circulate in the bloodstream and are essential for normal blood clotting.

 Blood clotting, or coagulation, is an important process that prevents excessive bleeding when a blood vessel is injured.
 Platelets adhere to the injury site and clump together to form a wall-like structure and prevent blood loss.